ModanwalPriti06/Node.js-Express.js-Notes/README.md

 ## Single-threaded
 - A single-threaded system means that it uses only one thread to execute tasks at a time.
 A thread is the smallest unit of execution in a process, and in a single-threaded model, tasks are executed sequentially on a single main thread.

-# Types of Modules in Node.js
+# Types of Modules in Node.js : Built-in , Local, Third-Party

 | **Type** | **Description** | **Example** |
 | ------------ | ---------------| ------------ |